kinestetika/MetaErg/README.md

 * enables the user to add custom HMMs and expand the set of functional genes as needed.

 When using metaerg, please cite [Xiaoli Dong and Marc Strous (2019) Frontiers in Genetics](https://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)

+## Important changes in version 2.4
+* Minced, TMHMM and SignalP are no longer used as helper programs.
+* CRISPRDetect, padloc, PureseqTM and deepsig are used instead.
+Installation is straightforward.
+Either use the --install_deps option, run the commands in "installation.py" for a manual install or use Docker.
+* These changes reduce overall runtime.
+* Various small bugs and inconveniences were fixed .
+* If you have data previously annotated with metaerg, use --update_annotations to update.

 ## Usage:
 ```